-The upshot of it is that SAP is imposing a highly expensive and high overhead database with a significant remediation overhead (in addition to the overall high cost of HANA) onto customers.
+The upshot is that SAP is imposing a costly and high overhead database with a significant remediation overhead (in addition to the overall high cost of HANA).

-SAP and the SAP consulting companies have been minimizing is the code remediation effort for S/4HANA so they can lull customers into a false sense of the work effort involved increasing their ability to sell customers on S/4HANA.
-At one recent account, there was not a single mention of the code remediation to the customer by either SAP or Deloitte.
+SAP and the SAP consulting companies have been minimizing the code remediation effort for S/4HANA to lull customers into a false sense of the work effort involved in increasing their ability to sell customers on S/4HANA.
+There was not a single mention of the code remediation to the customer by either SAP or Deloitte at one recent account.

-We disagree with the major SAP consulting firms; our recommendation has been to pull forward the code remediation analysis to before the project begin date.
-And to ignore all advice come from either SAP or SAP consulting firms on this topic as we cover in the article Why it is Important to Pull Forward S/4HANA Code Remediation.
+We disagree with the major SAP consulting firms; our recommendation is to pull forward the code remediation analysis before the project begins.
+And to ignore all advice that comes from either SAP or SAP consulting firms on this topic, as we cover in the article Why it is Important to Pull Forward S/4HANA Code Remediation.